Azx5G/Cyberdevel-rs/README.md

-# Cyberdevel Simple Rust Application
+# Cyberdevel's Desktop Application

 ## Overview

-This is a simple Rust application for Cyberdevel.
+This is the desktop application for Cyberdevel written in Rust.

 ## Requirements